de-cryptor/Must-Do-Coding-Questions/README.md

 ### Greedy Algorithms
 	1. Activity Selection
 	2. N meetings in one room
+	3. Minimum Number of Coins for Change

 ### Searching
 	1. Linear Search